Welder Career Information

 Many vocational schools, technical schools, and career colleges offer certificate, diploma, and associate degree programs in welding and related areas.
 Additionally, some universities offer bachelor's degree and even graduate degree programs in metallurgic engineering as well as other disciplines requiring a high level of technical skill and knowledge.

-For individuals who want to work in a hands-on position, a general program can provide the training needed to earn certification in fundamental welding processes.
+For individuals who want to work in a hands-on position, a general program can provide the welding technology training needed to earn certification in fundamental processes.
 However, if you want to prepare for a highly specialized career such as underwater welding, you may need to enroll in a program that is designed for that unique field.
-Otherwise, a combination of general training and supplementary courses may be another viable option.
+Otherwise, a combination of general welding training and supplementary courses may be another viable option.

 Regardless of the type of education that you plan to obtain, landing a job often comes down to certification preparation.
 While many employers require a formal education in addition to certification, the majority of employers will focus on the credentials earned by actual weld testing as well as the qualification tests included as part of a hands-on interview.